topos-protocol/topos/CONTRIBUTING.md

 ### Peer Review

-Code review is an important part of the development process, and as such, certain types of pull requests are rejected.
+Code review is an important part of the development process.
 **As a reviewer proposing changes, you must request for those changes by choosing "[Request for changes](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/approving-a-pull-request-with-required-reviews)" when submitting your review.**
 **In particular, you must not Approve the PR before acknowledgement of the changes that you requested.**